-As regards waste elimination, operators of landfill sites must obtain an environmental licence according to the Industrial Emissions Regime, as well as two insurances: (1) insurance to cover closure and post-closure obligations; and (2) insurance to cover accidental pollution events.
-These operators must also have a fully paid up share capital of at least:
+As regards waste elimination, operators of landfill sites must obtain an environmental licence according to the Industrial Emissions Regime, as well as two types of insurance:

+- a insurance to cover closure and post-closure obligations; and - b insurance to cover accidental pollution events.

-- a €250,000 (for inert waste landfills); and - $b \in 1$ million (for hazardous or non-hazardous waste landfills).
+These operators must also have a fully paid up share capital of at least €250,000 (for inert waste landfills); and €1 million (for hazardous or non-hazardous waste landfills).